-(1) The Annual Bonus Plan amount in the table above reflects the minimum, target and maximum value of a cash bonus award to each respective named executive officer in 2014 under the Annual Bonus Plan approved by the Compensation Committee.
-The cash bonus award amounts actually paid under the Annual Bonus Plan to the named executive officers in 2014 are shown in the Summary Compensation Table for 2014 under the heading "Non-Equity Incentive Plan Compensation" and the accompanying footnote.
+(1) The Annual Bonus Plan amount in the table above reflects the minimum, target and maximum value of a cash bonus award to each respective named executive officer in 2015 under the Annual Bonus Plan approved by the Compensation Committee.
+The cash bonus award amounts actually paid under the Annual Bonus Plan to the named executive officers in 2015 are shown in the Summary Compensation Table for 2015 under the heading "Non-Equity Incentive Plan Compensation" and the accompanying footnote.
 Please refer to "Compensation Discussion and Analysis" above for a description of the Annual Bonus Plan.
+There are no threshold or maximum values of cash bonus awards.